FISCO-BCOS/key-manager/README.md

 ## Description

 In FISCO BCOS consortium chain framework, each organization has their own key manager.
 Organization use key manager to manage their keys.
-Key manager is deployed in organization's internal network.
+Key manager is deployed in organization's internal network. **The version only supports** [FISCO BCOS 2.0](https://fisco-bcos-documentation.readthedocs.io/zh_CN/release-2.0/docs/introduction.html).

 In **disk encryption**.
 This shows how key manager manages data key for nodes.